betterwithdata/dnikit/docs/dev/contributing.rst

 - :code:`api/`: all API docs
 - :code:`dev/`

-    - contributing: Developer's guide for installing and contributing back to DNIKit
+    - contributing: Developer's guide for installing and contributing back to DeepView

 - :code:`general/`: intro / start pages

-    - installation: full DNIKit installation
+    - installation: full DeepView installation
-    - support: how to get support on DNIKit
+    - support: how to get support on DeepView
     - example_notebooks: quick links to all example notebooks

-- :code:`how_to/`: guides on some the fundamental DNIKit concepts
+- :code:`how_to/`: guides on some the fundamental DeepView concepts

-    - connect_data: how to connect data into DNIKit
+    - connect_data: how to connect data into DeepView
-    - connect_model: how to load model into a DNIKit pipeline
+    - connect_model: how to load model into a DeepView pipeline
-    - introspect: understand DNIKit "introspect"
+    - introspect: understand DeepView "introspect"

 - :code:`img/`: graphics (.png, .gif, .jpg, .jpeg currently tracked with `git lfs <https://git-lfs.github.com>`_)

-- :code:`introspectors/`: algorithm pages for the various DNIKit introspectors
+- :code:`introspectors/`: algorithm pages for the various DeepView introspectors

 - :code:`reference/`:

     - changelog: link to CHANGELOG.md
-    - how_to_cite: information for citing DNIKit + its various algorithms
+    - how_to_cite: information for citing DeepView + its various algorithms

-- :code:`utils/`: API reference for certain DNIKit components
+- :code:`utils/`: API reference for certain DeepView components

     - data_producers: all built-in producers
     - pipeline_stages: useful pipeline stages (including processors)